 What is the eLife Innovation Sprint?

-We are moving this year’s eLife Innovation Sprint online.
-It will take place September 2–3.
+This year, the eLife Innovation Sprint will be online.
+It will take place October 4-5.

-The event will be different from when we’ve previously held it in person, but we see this as a new opportunity to innovate and experiment with ways to collaborate and connect better online, and to invite newcomers, who may not have been able to join us in-person, into the community.
+We see this as an opportunity to innovate and experiment with ways to collaborate and connect better online, and to invite newcomers, who may not have been able to join us in-person, into the community.

 We invite the Sprint community to help shape this online Sprint.
-Please contact us at innovation [at] elifesciences.org
+If you have any suggestions, please contact us at innovation [at] elifesciences.org

 Who will be at the Sprint?

 The eLife Innovation Sprint is open to anyone who is interested in using open technology to redefine the ways we do and share science.